 So when you want to properly dispose of your own computer, how do you find a recycler that will make sure electronics don't harm environmental and human health?
 The EPA recommends that you choose one of the following computer recycling options:

 Find a local program.
 There are several websites that provide information on electronics recyclers near you.
 EcoSquid will give you options to resell, recycle or donate new and used electronics and even earn cash for those that have value.
 Earth 911 is a great source of community-specific information on eCycling, and My Green Electronics will also provide a list of local opportunities to recycle or donate electronics.
-RecycleBank also has an electronic waste program through their partner, FlipSwap.
+RecycleBank also has an electronic waste program, or you can go to a privately run program like Mail in Mobile.

 Participate in manufacturer programs.
 Many electronics manufacturers now offer take-back programs for your old electronics, and some even accept electronics made by their competitors.
 Programs include Dell's RECONNECT and Recycling and Donation services, eBay's Rethink Initiative and Hewlett-Packard's Product Recycling and Trade-In programs.
 Apple also offers a recycling program that will give you an Apple gift card for your old device, if it has monetary value.